SharePoint/sp-dev-docs/docs/design/themes-colors.md

 ![SharePoint dark theme color palette, Red EF6950, Yellow FFC83D, Green 00b294, Blue 3a96dd, Purple 9c89e9, Grey b1adab](../images/sharepoint-themes-dark.png)

-## Principles

-The following design principles helped form the current SharePoint themes and color palette.

-### Guided
-Our theming system works at a global level so that updates can be made consistently across each site, allowing users to optimize their websites effortlessly.
-Our theming system operates in a controlled environment so that successful outcomes can be optimized quickly.

-### Smart and efficient
-Our theming system expedites the site creation process by using smart algorithms to generate options that maximize aesthetic choices.

-### Professional
-Our themes embody a professional look and feel that ensures coherency and conveys the brand of our enterprise audiences.

-### Accessible
-Our built-in accessibility checker ensures universal design at all levels of default themes.
-For users who decide to customize, we provide helpful guidelines to design for accessibility.

 ## See also

 - [Accessibility](accessibility.md)